Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 If $\angle A$ and $\angle B$ are adjacent angles, with the non-shared sides forming a right angle, then $\angle A$ and $\angle B$ are complementary.

-## Algebra of parallel and perpendicular lines (Álgebra de las líneas paralelas y perpendiculares)
+## Parallel and perpendicular lines in the coordinate plane (Líneas paralelas y perpendiculares en el plano coordenado)
 [Ch03_S05](https://www.ck12.org/reader/reader-index.html#section/2932936/3.5/9549314)

 (Pendiente de una línea)